Hôtel de Besenval: House of Besenval: A Swiss family, well connected – the French and the Polish connections

-However, although there was obviously no direct blood kinship to the family of the Queen of France, there were nonetheless excellent relations between the families Bieliński and Leszczyński.
-As a result of the royal wedding in 1725, the influence of the family de Besenval at the royal court increased significantly.
-An impressive example of this is that the King of France erected the de Besenval's possession of Brunstatt in the Alsace into a French barony on 11 August 1726.
-Hence the family name Baron de Besenval de Brunstatt.
+Although there was obviously no direct blood kinship with the family of the Queen of France, relations between the families Bieliński and Leszczyński were nonetheless excellent.
+Following the royal wedding in 1725, the influence of the family de Besenval at the royal court grew considerably.
+A striking illustration of this is the elevation of the family de Besenval's Alsatian possession of Brunstatt to a French barony by the King of France on 11 August 1726, from which the family derived the title Baron de Besenval de Brunstatt.
+The two other possessions of the family de Besenval in the Alsace were Riedisheim and Didenheim.

 Following in his father's footsteps

 As a child, Pierre Victor de Besenval lived with his two uncles and further family members in Solothurn in the Palais Besenval and the family's country estate, the Schloss Waldegg.
 In 1726, when he was five years old, his mother brought him to France, where his parents already lived.
 The family lived in a hôtel particulier on the Rue de Varenne in Paris.
 But they also had an apartment near the Château de Versailles.
-A few years later, on 4 April 1731, at the age of nine, Pierre Victor joined, as a cadet, the regiment of the Swiss Guards, of which his father had become a colonel.
-After his father's death in 1736, the fifteen-year-old Pierre Victor de Besenval inherited the Company de Besenval of the Swiss Guards, of which he became the commandant in 1738.
+A few years later, on 4 April 1731, at the age of nine, Pierre Victor joined the Regiment of Swiss Guards as a cadet, of which his father had become colonel.
+On 28 January 1733, he was promoted to ensign.
+After his father's death in 1736, the fifteen-year-old Pierre Victor de Besenval inherited the Company de Besenval of the Swiss Guards Regiment, of which he became the Commandant on 13 April 1738.
+Less than ten years later, he was promoted to brigadier on 25 March 1747.

 Extravagance on a grand scale: The nymphaeum

 The nymphaeum as it appeared at the end of the 19th century (the visible door is not original).
 The original double-leaf entrance door was on the opposite side (east side, not visible).
 All decorative elements were removed in 1822.
 The symmetry of the rectangular room was emphasised by the four niches in the corners with vases by Claude Michel.
 In addition, there was also a relief by Claude Michel on either side of the pool, the north and south walls (in this drawing already replaced by the baron's relocated commemorative plaque).
 Two original by Claude Michel signed rectangular terracotta preparatory reliefs for the decoration of the baron's nymphaeum were rediscovered and sold by Christie's in New York on 20 October 2022 as lot 35 in the sale The Ann & Gordon Getty Collection for US$ 252,000.
-One depicting Venus and Cupid, (Salmacis and Hermaphroditus) and Leda and the Swan, the other depicting the Bath of Venus (the latter was eventually replaced by a different design, or rather this third relief was probably never realised or it was lost over time).
+One depicting Venus and Cupid, (Salmacis and Hermaphroditus) and Leda and the Swan, the other depicting the Bath of Venus (the latter was eventually replaced by a different design; alternatively, this third relief may never have been executed or may have been lost over time).
 The lot was bought by Daniel Katz Ltd of London.